Amplitude-Developer-Docs/amplitude-dev-center/includes/ampli/pages/ampli-overview.md

   event_properties: { title: 'Song 2'}
 );

-// The following events are tracked but have data quality issues making them
+// The following 2 events are tracked but have data quality issues making them
 // difficult to include in analysis.
 Typos and type errors are easy to create
 // and hard to find & fix.

-// Charts based on 'title' will not include this event, which sets 'name' instead amplitude.track('Song Played', { name: 'I Knew You Were Trouble' })
+// Charts based on 'title' will not include this event, which sets 'name' instead. amplitude.track('Song Played', { name: 'I Knew You Were Trouble' })

-// This event will not be included in charts based on event_type='Song Played'
+// This event will not be included in charts based on event_type='Song Played'.
-// Also it sets 'title' to boolean 'true' instead of the expected type 'String' amplitude.track('sonG Playd', { title: true })
+// Also it sets 'title' to boolean 'true' instead of the expected type 'String'. amplitude.track('sonG Playd', { title: true })
 ```